Mark-Jovero/GroupAlpha/README.md

 ## NOTES

-- I will work on store.html
+- I will work on store.html (located in products directory)
 - Link to view the website has changed to https://mark-jovero.github.io/GroupAlpha/

 ## TODO [due March 19]